Skip to main content

 John*

-It was all about the money and there wasn’t much to be made at all.
+It was all about the money, and there wasn’t much to be made at all.
 In fact, men were only being paid $100-150 for the 45 minutes of potential abuse and the possibility of being locked up for domestic violence.

 Enjoyment, no. I knew that to treat a woman with such utter disrespect was the worst thing I could be doing.
-People are constantly asking me if it’s really true that women like what they are doing on the porn set.
-The answer was made quite clear to me when I saw certain activities going on where I could tell that it was not what they had expected.
+People are constantly asking me if it’s true that women like what they are doing on the porn set.
+The answer was made quite clear to me when I saw certain activities going on, and I could tell that it was not what they had expected.
 Nor was it what I expected.”(xPornstar).
 (2009, September 17).
 I'm an ex-male porn star, I too part in half a dozen movies.
 AMA.
 (Online forum post).
 Reddit. https://www.reddit.com/r/IAmA/comments/9loqw/im_an_exmale_porn_star_i_too_part_in_half_a_dozen/Copy

 *Name withheld

-Simon*, former contestant on The Sex Factor
+Simon*, a former contestant on The Sex Factor

 *Identity hidden by request